New in v1.14.4 — MySQL wire protocol · durable in-database agents

 The one sentence a bolt-on stack can't repeat

-SynapCores is the only self-hosted, single-binary, no-GPU database where durable AI agents live inside the engine — declared with CREATE AGENT, fired by schedule and data changes, with memory, governance, and an immutable audit trail built in.
+SynapCores is the only self-hosted, single-binary, no-GPU database where durable AI agents live inside the engine — declared with CREATE AGENT, fired by schedule and data changes, with memory, governance, and a tamper-evident audit of every run built in.

 Native schema-object agents